SSL Certificate Requirement for the BeyondTrust Appliance B Series

 - Log into the BeyondTrust /appliance interface and create a certificate signing request (CSR) or self-signed certificate.

 If a self-signed certificate is used, the certificate serves as its own root certificate, and therefore, the self-signed certificate should be sent to BeyondTrust Technical Support.
 If a CA-signed certificate is used, contact the CA for a copy of their root certificate.
 If you have trouble contacting the CA, articles to assist with obtaining your root certificate can be found at beyondtrustcorp.service-now.com/csm.
-In either case, BeyondTrust Technical Support will need to know the DNS address of the appliance.
+In either case, BeyondTrust Technical Support will need to know the DNS address of the B Series Appliance.
 If your DNS address is public and the SSL certificate is already installed, Support can retrieve a copy of the root from the public DNS address; in this case, it is not necessary to manually send the root certificate.

 Once the above steps are complete, BeyondTrust Technical Support encodes the DNS hostname and SSL root certificate into a new software licensing package, sends it to the BeyondTrust licensing servers for building, and then sends you instructions to install the newly-built package once it is complete.